Kadrina

-As of 2011 Census, the settlement's population was 2,269.
+As of the 2011 census, the settlement's population was 2,269.

 The name of Kadrina is derived from the St. Catherine's church and parish which establishment dates back to 1231.
 Earlier name of the settlement was Tõrvestevere (Tristfer).

 The development from a village to larger settlement began after the Tallinn–Saint Petersburg railway was built and Kadrina railway station was established in 1870.
 A school was opened in 1902.